influxdata/docs-v2/content/flux/v0.x/data-types/_index.md

 part of a [builtin statement](/flux/v0.x/spec/system-built-ins/).
 Types are inferred from how a value is used.

-Flux is a **statically typed** so variable types are inferred at compile time.
+Flux is a **statically typed**.
+Variable types are inferred at compile time.
 Static typing associates types with variables, not with values.

 Flux types are organized into the following: